KyselovaMaria/ZKP-Project/README.md

 The prover knows an integer `age` such that `age ∈ [0, 127]` and `age ≥ 18`.

 **What the verifier learns:**
-Only that the above statement is true.
-The exact value of age, the delta (age − 18), and the date of birth remain unknown.
+Only if the above statement is true, the exact value of age, the delta (age - 18), and the date of birth remain unknown.

 **Attack vectors outside ZK:**